A Chinese Dutch decorated saucer dish depicting the Zeeland. Kangxi

 The arms painted in the stern belongs to the Dutch Province of Zeeland.
 The national Dutch flag flies as an ensign at the stern, the Middleburg flag (a castle on a red ground), and one of the six V.O.C. chambers, flies on the bowsprit, and the Dutch East Company flag flies at the top of the three masts.

-Similar dishes are held at the British Museum in London (inv. no. F597 A), the Rijksmuseum in Amsterdam, or the Victoria and Albert Museum).
+Similar dishes are held at the British Museum in London (inv. no. F597 A), the Rijksmuseum (Amsterdam), or the Victoria and Albert Museum (London).

 Two later versions are known, painted with a different border with a narrow floral scrolling border about 1725.